Why is the switch important?

 From July 1, 2023 onwards, standard Universal Analytics will no longer process data.
 Your old data will only be accessible for a period of time after that.
-Given that Google did not specify the exact timeframe, switching the sooner the better.
-Therefore, it is important that you switch to Google Analytics 4, as soon as possible, to collect more historical data and insights in Google Analytics 4.
+Given that Google did not specify the exact timeframe.
+Therefore, it is important that you use Google Analytics 4 to collect more historical data and insights in Google Analytics 4.

 What is new with GA4?